-However, mobile app interface does not only take from you as it might seem, it also gives plenty.
+However, a mobile app interface does not only take from you as it might seem, but it also gives plenty.
 For example:

 - Tabs.
 The bottom tab is a staple in mobile design.
-The control panel it can be might emphasize the most important aspects of your app and display the items you want your users to gravitate towards.
+The control panel can emphasize the most important aspects of your app and display the items you want your users to gravitate towards.

 - Meaningful animation.
 We did an in-depth study of this matter a while ago.
-I’ll just say, animation opens multiple choices to aid performance, conversion, and empathy.
+The animation opens multiple choices to aid performance, conversion, and empathy.

 Like we said earlier, turning your website into an app means adjusting your mindset to enter the specific market with the existing product and a brand new shell.